Preserving Natural Teeth

-If your tooth is infected, it means that the bundle of nerves at the center of your tooth (the “pulp”) has been overrun with outside bacteria.
-During a root canal, a small hole is drilled into the tooth so that the infected pulp can be removed.
+During a root canal, your dentist will drill a small hole into the tooth so that the infected pulp can be removed.
 The inside of the tooth is then cleaned of infection.
-After everything is cleaned, the tooth will be filled with a composite material to keep it strong.
+After everything is cleaned, your tooth will be filled with a composite material to help keep it strong.